spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC.md

 ### Operation
 1. Clear the console.
-2. Get the current MMddyy and HHmmss.
+2. Get the current MMddyy and HHmmss.[^2]
 3. Verify the basic MAWSC requirements.
 4. Load/set MAWSC settings for the session.
 5. Verify the MAWSC framework, and resolve any issues.
 6. Process the MAWSC Command/Action/Option.

+Here is a simple footnote[^1].
+With some additional text after it.

+[^1]: My reference.

 ### Notes
 * This class/method is designed to be pretty static, and rarely modified.
-* *[2]* We get the date/timestamp at the start of the session, and use the same date/timestamp throughout the session.
+* [^2] We get the date/timestamp at the start of the session, and use the same date/timestamp throughout the session.
 This way anything related to the specific session will be labeled as such.

 ***